osiegmar/JavaCsvComparison/README.md

-# Parsing non-standard CSV with different Java CSV libraries
+# Interpretation of the CSV Standard by Java Libraries

 Unfortunately, there is no real industry standard for CSV files.
 The closest thing we do currently have (since 2005) is [RFC 4180](https://tools.ietf.org/html/rfc4180).